 Is Hell Burning Now?

 In Matthew 10:28, Jesus taught that the purpose of hell is to destroy both body and soul.
-Jesus said of the wicked, "thy whole body should be cast into hell."
-(Matt.
+Jesus said of the wicked, "thy whole body should be cast into hell" (Matt.
 5:30).
 When a person dies and is buried, their body remains in the ground until the resurrection.
-The souls of the wicked are not sent to hell upon death, because hell does not exist yet.
-Hell is created by God at the end of the age for the purpose of destroying the bodies and souls of the wicked.
+Therefore, they are not cast in hell fire until after the resurrection of damnation.
 This is proven by the fact that all those who were not resurrected with the righteous in the first resurrection, remain dead in their graves until the second resurrection:

 But the rest of the dead lived not again until the thousand years were finished...And I saw the dead, small and great, stand before God; and the books were opened...and the dead were judged...
 And whosoever was not found written in the book of life was cast into the lake of fire.
 (Rev. 20:5,12,15)